Higher degrees not impacting lives in Nigeria – ASUU chair - Vanguard News

-The chairman of the University of Lagos chapter of the union, Dr Dele Ashiru, made the assertion in an interview with the News Agency of Nigeria (NAN) on Saturday in Lagos.
+The chairman of the University of Lagos chapter of the union, Dr Dele Ashiru, made the assertion in an interview on Saturday in Lagos.

 According to him, the craze for higher degrees such as Doctor of Philosophy (PhD) and others has not had any significant impact on the needs of the society.